tip-org/tools-paper/paper.md

 can read TIP files.
 These tools can be useful to identify non-theorems among conjectures.

-# Rudimentophocles, a simple inductive prover {#rudimentophocles-main}
+# Rudimentocrates, a simple inductive prover {#rudimentophocles-main}

-Rudimentophocles^[Named after the lesser-known Ancient Greek philosopher.] is a rudimentary inductive theorem prover, using the E theorem prover for first-order reasoning and QuickSpec for lemma discovery.
+Rudimentocrates^[Named after the lesser-known Ancient Greek philosopher.] is a rudimentary inductive theorem prover, using the E theorem prover for first-order reasoning and QuickSpec for lemma discovery.
-It is a rough caricature of HipSpec, but while HipSpec is 6000 lines of Haskell code, Rudimentophocles is a 100-line shell script built on top of TIP.
+It is a rough caricature of HipSpec, but while HipSpec is 6000 lines of Haskell code, Rudimentocrates is a 100-line shell script built on top of TIP.

-The source code of Rudimentophocles is found in appendix A, and an example run in appendix B. It works as follows:
+The source code of Rudimentocrates is found in appendix A, and an example run in appendix B. It works as follows:

-* Run QuickSpec to find conjectures about the input theory.
+* Run QuickSpec to find conjectures about the input problem.
 * Pick a conjecture, and a variable in that conjecture.
     - Generate proof obligations for proving the conjecture by induction.
     - Translate each obligation to TPTP and send it to E (with a timeout).
-    - If all obligations are proved, add the conjecture as an axiom to the theory for use in proving further conjectures.
+    - If all obligations are proved, add the conjecture as an axiom to the problem for use in proving further conjectures.
 * Repeat this process until no more conjectures can be proved.

-The result is the input theory, but with each proved conjecture (taken either from the input problem or QuickSpec) added as an extra axiom.
+The result is the input problem, but with each proved conjecture (taken either from the input problem or QuickSpec) added as an extra axiom.

 Each of the steps---discovering conjectures, generating proof obligations, and translating them to TPTP---is performed by calling TIP.
-Rudimentophocles is not intended as a serious inductive theorem prover, but it demonstrates how easy it is to experiment with new inductive tools with the help of TIP.
+Rudimentocrates is not intended as a serious inductive theorem prover, but it demonstrates how easy it is to experiment with new inductive tools with the help of TIP.